EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_map/30_how-to-upsert-into-kv-map.md

 ## Overview

-This how-to provides instructions to upsert into `Key-Value Map` (`kv map`).
+This guide provides instructions to upsert into `Key-Value Map` (`kv map`).
 Upsert means insert when the item doesn't already exist, and update the item if it already exists in the map.

 ## Before you begin